tkenning/dev.na.bambora.com/source/docs/guides/android_pay/index.md

 ### Enable Android Pay

 To turn on Android Pay for your account, log into the [Member Area](https://web.na.bambora.com).
 Under **configuration**, click on **mobile payments**.
-From the Mobile Payments screen, you can enable Android Pay by creating a Android Pay Merchant ID for your mobile app.
+From the Mobile Payments screen, you can enable Android Pay by creating an Android Pay Merchant ID for your mobile app.

 <img src="/docs/guides/android_pay/android-mobile-payments-screenshot.png" alt="mobile-payments-screenshot">